 How it works

-Call reporting—which is only available on the Search Network—uses Google forwarding numbers to measure the performance of your call extension or call-only ad.
+Call reporting—which is only available on the Search Network—uses Google forwarding numbers to measure the performance of your call extension or call ad.
 When you turn on call reporting, we’ll assign a Google forwarding phone number to your ad.
 That way, you’ll be able to see the details of your calls, and count them as conversions.
 Manage call reporting for your campaigns

 Here’s what happens when your ad runs with call reporting: